Musings on craft versus intuition…

 Like Leonard Cohen, the rest of us have to approach songwriting more consciously.
 We just aren’t as lucky, maybe aren’t as talented, and definitely aren’t as experienced as many veteran writers, who will tap into huge reservoirs of memory to write something original.
 The Beatles never consulted a songwriting book, but they spent years of their teenaged lives immersed in music, obsessed by songs and songwriters, listening carefully to how music was constructed, and those years of paying attention came out in their writing.

-No, the rest of us just might need to shape our writing as we go or write a second or third draft to get our song to work.
+No, the rest of us just might need to shape our writing as we go or write a second or third (or tenth) draft to get our song to work.
 That said, am I suggesting songs consciously crafted from top-to-bottom are better than those unconsciously written from the heart?
 Not a chance, chum.

 Music is about feeling.
 Nothing else matters.
 If you write songs that connect, while you ignore every so-called “rule” of songwriting, that’s fantastic.
 On the other hand, if you can write fully-crafted songs, paying attention to every detail and nuance of structure and technique and your songs still connect with an audience, that is equally fantastic.

 Here’s the thing, though: because music at its heart is about feeling, I favour the less-technique approach.
 Re-writing?
 Yes, please.
 But not to satisfy some rules, but always to satisfy a feeling.
 As a songwriting teacher, of course I’m aware of all kinds of tricks, techniques and strategies for making your music work, but I think a little technique goes a long way.